lamhq/tech-notes/data-science/2-statistics/4-asymmetry.md

 Khi Skewness > 0:
 - Phân phối lệch phải (độ lệch dương).
 - Right skewness means that the outliers are to the right.
+The data points are concentrated to the left (low values).
 - mean > median > mode

 Khi Skewness < 0: